 Being able to grow your own food is a blessing.
 1/5th of an acre surrounded by trees and neighbors backyards creates a unique urban farm setting with plenty of land to grow food, have chicken, bees and neighborhood cats.
 The “farmhouse” was built by Fred Durr in 1890 for his bride Caroline.
 He was 24 years

 old when he built it.
 It changed hands only three times, in 1944, in 2005 and in 2012.
+This is when permaculture practices got introduced.
+Grass got removed and what grows on the land stays on the land.
 The tiny house addition was built in 2016 by my son Miro and Sam.
-Miro also takes care of the bees.
-I try to live a sustainable live style with a low carbon footprint.
-Except in high summer heat all the energy is provided by solar panels.
+They have long moved on to their own lives.
+Miro still takes care of the bees.
+I try to live a sustainable lifestyle with a low carbon footprint.
+Except in high summer heat, all the energy is provided by solar panels.
 10 rain barrels provide enough water to irrigate the garden.
-Food
+Sustainability and resilience can only be resolved on a local level.
+Each town has its own climate and its own challenges and resource